 1. The Chipset

 The chipset is the heart of a motherboard.
-It basically defines your PC build.
-The chipset defines what CPU socket your PC will support, the amount of PCIe lanes and their version, the amount of expansion slots etc.
+It defines your PC build.
+The chipset defines the CPU socket your PC will support, the number of PCIe lanes and their version, the number of expansion slots, etc.

-As mentioned earlier, both Intel and AMD have several series of chipsets ranging from budget to high end chipsets.
+As mentioned, Intel and AMD have several series of chipsets ranging from budget to high-end.

 2. PCIe Lanes